metno/emep-ctm/README.md

 ### Model domain and resolution

-The EMEP/MSC-W model is very flexible with regard to the horizontal resolution and vertical resolutions.
+The EMEP MSC-W model is very flexible with regard to the horizontal resolution and vertical resolutions.
 In 2008 the EMEP domain was extended to include EECCA countries.
 In 2017 the vertical resolution increased from 20 to 34 model levels.
 In the latest release, the provided gridded input and output data